BSc Interior Design: Admission 2025, Fees, Syllabus, Entrance Exam, Top Colleges, Career Scope

 BSc Interior Design Syllabus

-The core subjects are those which would cover the fundamental topics of the course whereas the elective subjects include topics that are related to Interior Design and can help candidates advance in their career paths.
-The main subjects taught in the BSc Interior Designing course are:
+The core subjects are those that would cover the fundamental topics of the course, whereas the elective subjects include topics that are related to Interior Design and can help candidates advance in their career paths.
+The main subjects taught in the BSc in Interior Design course are:

 BSc Interior Design Subjects Semester I